Carnavos/DRAnnotations/README.md

 7. Insert span tags with styling classes into raw text string in reverse order, ensuring xml positioning attributes stay usable without position adjustment tracking or annotation editing. (adding tags only de-syncs character positioning *after* the inserted text)
 8. Refactor helper functions to adhere more to singular responsibility principle.
 9. Refactor to IIFE pattern and modular design, exposing only a loading/initial display method for now.
+10. Implement jQuery dynamic click event handling for a "delete annotation" feature.
+11. Refactor annotation insertion and following display to accept parameters rather than accessing private variables.
+This eased troubleshooting a DOM refresh display issue after deleting an annotation, which was rooted in the original annotations array reversal location.

 ### Setup
 --------------------------------------------